-Now, to tackle that pesky student loan debt once and for all.
+Now, to tackle that student loan debt.

 Even a small additional amount could make a sizable dent in your debt because you’re ultimately helping lower the amount of interest you'll pay over the lifetime of the loan.
 Plus, most educational loans, both federal and private, allow for penalty-free prepayments.
 That means you can make as many extra payments as you like without having to pay a fee.

 If you have multiple student loans and you’re not sure where to start implementing this strategy, consider targeting private loans and loans with the highest interest rates first.
 Then once you’re ready to start making additional payments, keep these steps in mind.

 Step 1: Make Your Regular Payment on Time

 This may seem like a no-brainer, but you’ll want to first make your regular monthly minimum payment by the due date.
 Most loan servicers or lenders make this easier by allowing you to pay online, but even more convenient is auto-pay.
 If your lender offers this option, consider enrolling, says student loan consultant Jan Miller, founder of Miller Student Loan Consulting.
 Not only are you less likely to miss a payment, a lot of lenders will reduce your interest rate slightly, typically by .25%.